priimak/til/scala/type_classes_1.md

 Motivation
 ----------
-Consider a case where you use an external library that provides objects `JPEGImage`
+Consider a case where we use an external library that provides objects `JPEGImage`
 <a id="JPEGImage"></a>
 ```scala
 case class JPEGImage(width: Int, height: Int)
 ```
-To use these objects you have a method `numberOfPixels(JPEGImage)` that accepts instances of this class and computes total number of pixels
+To use these objects we have a method `numberOfPixels(JPEGImage)` that accepts instances of this class and computes total number of pixels
 ```scala
 def numberOfPixels(image: JPEGImage): Int =  image.width * image.height
 ```
-Now you want to add ability to use tiff images in your application.
-You bring another library that provides class `TIFFImage`
+Now we bring another library that provides class `TIFFImage` which we want to use along side with `JPEGImage`.
 <a id="TIFFImage"></a>
 ```scala
 case class TIFFImage(private val x: Int, private val y: Int) {
   def dimensions(): java.awt.Dimension = new java.awt.Dimension(x, y)
 }
 ```
+These two classes do not share a common ancestor besides maybe `Any` or `java.lang.Object`.
-This class, however, unlike `JPEGImage` does not provide direct access to `width` and `height` of the image.
+Additionally `TIFFImage` unlike `JPEGImage` does not provide direct access to `width` and `height` of the image.
 Instead it provides method `dimensions()`.

-Thus the question is can we modify our code and method `numberOfPixels(...)` in particular so that it can accept either of these two classes.
+Thus the question is can we modify our code and method `numberOfPixels(...)` in particular so that it can accept either one of these two classes.
 This is particularly important because we are unlikely to modify these external libraries and thus have to work around whatever functionality they provide.
 We also want to preserve compile-time type safety of our code, which means that we do not want `numberOfPixels(...)` to accept arbitrary objects and then use reflection to find instance of what class was actually passed.
-Such code would lead to runtime exceptions which we do not want either.
+Such code would lead to runtime exceptions which we obviously would like to avoid.

 Type Classes
 -----------------------------
-Type Classes offer a solution of the above mentioned problem with minimal additional code [[1](#ref1),[2](#ref2),[3](#ref3)].
+Type classes offer a solution of the above mentioned problem with minimal additional code [[1](#ref1),[2](#ref2),[3](#ref3)].
-Word "_Classes_" here refer to the concept that several very different types can be made to belong to a certain class of objects, i.e. a _class of things that posses certain common properties_.
+Word "_Classes_" here refers to the concept that several very different types can be made to belong to a certain class of objects, i.e. a _class of things that posses certain common properties_.
 Scala does not have a dedicated syntax for type classes, however, we can use _implicits_ and _implict scope_ [[4](#ref4)] to emulate such behaviour.

+In Scala, type class is defined as trait that posses certain functions and an implicit objects or values that instances of this trait for all types that are made to be a member of this type class.

-In our case a trait that defines function that for a given image can provide us its dimension is
+In our case we define type class `ImageDimensions` trait with a function that for a given image can provide us its dimensions
 ```scala
 trait ImageDimensions[A] {
   def getDimensions(image: A): java.awt.Dimension